Beyond Control: Exploring Novel File System Objects for Data-Only Attacks on Linux Systems: Conclusion

 \section{Conclusion}

-This paper offers a comprehensive investigation into the exploitability of non-control data in the Linux file system.
+This paper investigates the exploitability of non-control data in the Linux file system.
 We systematically summarize three types of FSKOs for privilege escalation with the help of automated analyses.
 We analyze their exploitability by understanding their requirements of pairing with vulnerabilities of different capabilities.
 Along the way, we develop a novel strategy that can indirectly read and write FSKOs with high reliability.
 Finally, using the discovered FSKOs, we develop end-to-end exploits using 18 recent real-world CVEs.